HikariKnight/hotkeyD/README.md

 ## A hotkey daemon for windows that does not suck.

-Let's be honest, the hotkey system for launching programs in windows just suck.
+Let's be honest, the hotkey system for launching programs in windows is just garbage, let us fix that!
-This is ALPHA stage software and I still need to work out a way to toggle the hotkeys on and off.

 For now this is what works<br>
 * Assign hotkeys to launch programs